TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 > "Is your work about influencing people? or is it about solving hard problems?"

 I wrote it up in my [write up](https://www.todepond.com/wikiblogarden/blending/goals/community/), but I found most answers unsatisfying.
-The one that impacted me most was [Alex McLean]'s [reply](https://post.lurk.org/@yaxu/112586629282774766) on mastodon afterwards (remember him from earlier?).
+The one that impacted me most was [Alex McLean](https://slab.org)'s [reply](https://post.lurk.org/@yaxu/112586629282774766) on mastodon afterwards (remember him from earlier?).

 He says that the important thing is: